Dorthe walking the Danish coast (Astrid Dalum)

 Here’s the coolest thing: in Denmark, you can’t own the beach.
 The beach belongs to all of us.
 That doesn’t mean, however, that you can take your tent and camp on the beach in front of somebody’s house.
-It means that you can walk on the beach as much as you want.
+But it does mean that you can walk on the beach as much as you want.
 I recommend you do that: walk the Danish shoreline.

 Nyhavn, the museum harbour in the heart of Copenhagen (Dreamstime)

-You should definitely visit Copenhagen, the Danish capital.
-There are lots of things to do, to see, to experience and to ponder there.
-If you go, I’d like you to pay attention to the incredible number of bikes.
-This is one of my favourite things in Copenhagen: all the bikes.
+You should definitely visit Copenhagen.
+One of my favourite things about the Danish capital is how many cyclists there are.
 When I lived there, I would ride my bike with such pride, because that’s what Copenhageners do.

-You should also do some research into the Danish phenomenon ‘hygge’ (pronounced hoo-guh).
-You might not be able to grasp the slightly dangerous social control issues that are a part of hygge, but you can enjoy the bright sides of hygge: sitting in cafes, drinking coffee, enjoying candle-lit meals, creating cosy interior decoration and so forth.
+You should also research the Danish phenomenon of hygge (pronounced hoo-guh).
+You might not be able to grasp the slightly dangerous social control issues that are a part of hygge, but you can enjoy the bright sides of it: sitting in cafes, drinking coffee, enjoying candle-lit meals and creating cosy interiors.

-When you’ve had enough of the ‘hygge’ (and personally I get fed up with ‘hygge’ quite quickly), take the train north to the Louisiana Museum of Modern Art.
-You have not visited the Copenhagen area if you haven’t visited Louisiana.
-It’s setting in the landscape is gorgeous and so is the collection of art.
+When you’ve had enough hygge, take the train north to the Louisiana Museum of Modern Art.
+It’s setting is as gorgeous as its art.

 Wadden Sea at sunset (Dreamstime)

-Walking on the southern Jutlandic shoreline, you’ll get to The Wadden Sea.
-It’s a strange sea: enigmatic, silent, unpredictable and dangerous, and, of course, incredibly beautiful.
+Walking on the southern Jutlandic shoreline, you’ll get to the Wadden Sea, which is enigmatic, unpredictable and dangerous, but also incredibly beautiful.

-I suggest you go to the medieval city of Ribe.
-Visit the Cathedral and climb the tower.
-From here you can see the vast and breathtaking flat landscape stretching out into The Wadden Sea.
-Then drive to Esbjerg and take the ferry to the island Fanoe.
-Here people have lived in, and prospered from, The Wadden Sea for centuries.
+I suggest you also visit the medieval city of Ribe.
+Visit its cathedral and climb the tower.
+From here you can see the vast, flat landscape stretching out into the Wadden Sea.
+Then drive to Esbjerg and take the ferry to Fanoe island, where locals have prospered from the Wadden Sea for centuries.

-Today, there’s a beautiful, and also a little strange, community with old picturesque boatman’s houses, fruit trees, rose gardens, sea dunes and big beaches you can drive on in your car.
-The islanders (called ‘fanniker’) quite often dress up in traditional costumes, play the fiddle, and dance the beautiful sønderhoning, a dance that it takes years to master.
+Explore the beautiful community of old boatman’s houses, fruit trees, rose gardens, dunes and beaches by car.
+The islanders (called fanniker) often dress in traditional costumes, play the fiddle and dance the beautiful sønderhoning, which takes years to master.

 ARoS art museum, Aarhus (Dreamstime)

-On the eastern side of Jutland, you find the city of Aarhus.
-It’s the second largest city in Denmark.
-Aarhus is a college city and it’s also called ‘The Smallest Big City in The World’.
+On the eastern side of Jutland, you find the laidback college city of Aarhus, Denmark's second largest metropolis, which is also called ‘The Smallest Big City in The World’.

 Grenen lighthouse, near Skagen (Dreamstime)

-Thousands of Germans, Norwegians, Swedes and Copenhageners visit here every summer.
-I was told that a Norwegian was once standing on the North Sea beach looking south and looking north and then he asked a Dane standing next to him how long this beach was.
-And the Dane answered: “About 560 kilometres.”
-The Norwegian said: “So it never stops?”
-And the Dane said: “No, not really”, and that silenced the Norwegian which takes something, since Norwegian nature, as we know, is the greatest in the world.
+Thousands of Germans, Norwegians, Swedes and Copenhageners visit every summer.
+I was told that a Norwegian once stood on the North Sea beach looking south then north before asking a Dane standing next to him how long the beach was.
+The Dane answered: “About 560km,” and the Norwegian replied: “So it never stops?”
+The Dane said: “No, not really.”
+That silenced the Norwegian which takes something, since Norway's scenery is among the greatest in the world.

 Main image: Dorthe Nors (Astrid Dalum)